Pittsburgh International Airport People Movers: History

 The Pittsburgh International Airport People Mover entered service upon the opening of the new Midfield Terminal on October 1, 1992, using Westinghouse C-100 vehicles (now known as Alstom Innovia APM 100).

 To handle increasing passenger traffic, a $9.5 million improvement project was undertaken by Adtranz in 1999.
 A total of two cars were added to the people mover system; one was added to each train, turning each two-car train into a three-car train.
 The stations were then expanded to accommodate the extra cars.
 The project also included refurbishing of the original cars.

 Beginning in 2014 and ending in 2016, the second, $11-million project to the tram system was done by Bombardier (now Alstom) as the system was beginning to age.
 Components like underframes, floors, climate control, and lighting were updated during this project.

 A major airport remodeling project, unveiled in 2017, proposed eliminating the tram entirely, as the new Landside Terminal was planned to connect directly to the existing Airside Terminal.
-Construction began in 2021 and was completed in 2025, resulting in the People Mover being permanently decommissioned and removed from passenger service.
+Construction began in 2021.
+When the terminal was completed on November 18, 2025, the People Mover was permanently decommissioned along with the landside terminal and removed from passenger service.